Opening a Dispute Claisy: The Complete Guide to Quick Compensation

 Claisy Claims Screen

-A lost, stolen or damaged parcel is a source of stress for any professional.
-It's a break in the promise made to your customer, and a risk to your profitability.
-At Claisy, we've designed our claims process to be as simple, fast and transparent as possible.
-The objective: to enable you to resolve the situation and satisfy your customer without wasting time.
+A lost, stolen, or damaged package is a source of stress for any professional.
+It breaks the promise you made to your customer and puts your profitability at risk.
+At Claisy, we have designed our Dispute reporting process Dispute be as simple, fast, and transparent as possible.
+The goal: to enable you to resolve the situation and satisfy your customer without wasting any time.

-This comprehensive step-by-step guide shows you how to open a dispute file on your Claisy interface.
+This comprehensive guide provides step-by-step instructions on how to open a Dispute file Dispute your Claisy interface.

-Reporting deadlines: The Golden Rule for Guaranteed Care
+Reporting Deadlines: The Golden Rule for Guaranteed Coverage

-Before starting the process, it's crucial to know the deadlines for your claim to be admissible.
-Respecting these deadlines is the first condition for successful compensation.
+Before starting the process, it is crucial to know the deadlines for your claim to be admissible.
+Meeting these deadlines is the first requirement for successful compensation.

-• General coverage: Your packages are covered for 30 days from the date of dispatch.
+• General Coverage: Your packages are covered for 30 days after their shipping date.

-• In the event of Damage or Theft: The dispute must be reported within 48 calendar hours of receipt.
+• In case of Damage or Theft: The Dispute be reported within 48 calendar hours of receipt.

-The Right Thing to do: Always Report the Incident to the Carrier
+The Right Thing to Do: Always Report the Incident to Carrier

-Even if the Carrier recourse is not always a mandatory document for your Claisy case (especially for parcels under €1,000), we strongly advise you to always report the incident to the Carrier as soon as possible.
-This good practice preserves your right of recourse and shows your diligence, which can be useful in complex cases.
+Even though filing a claim Carrier always a mandatory step in processing your Claisy claim (particularly for packages valued at less than €1,000), we strongly recommend that you always report the incident to Carrier soon Carrier possible.
+This best practice allows you to preserve your rights to file a claim and demonstrates your diligence, which can be useful in complex cases.

 The Declaration Process: 5 Simple Steps

-Once you are aware of the deadlines, here are the steps to follow directly in your Claisy interface.
+Once you have familiarized yourself with the deadlines, here are the steps to follow directly in your Claisy interface.

 Step 0: Log in to your Claisy account and go to the disputes section.